pythonpandas303/PlantDiseaseID/README.md

-# This repository is for the MSDS696 final project.
+# Plant Disease Identification with TensorFlow

+This